smart-law/smartlaw-trust/docs/index.md

 * The Trustee may rely fully on the public records of the Ethereum blockchain to ascertain all records of assignment of beneficial interest.
 * The name of the current beneficiary may be determined at any time by calling the getBeneficiary() function of the SmartNote contract.
 * The SmartNote Ethereum contract allows for the holder of the beneficial token to create __________.
 * The SmartNote Ethereum contract allows for the holder of the Conveyance Token to use the Conveyance Token as collateral in loans managed by the Ethereum blockchain.
 The possessor of the Conveyance Token may digitally sign to transfer the conveyance token into escrow using smart contracts.
-A smart contract is an agreement whose execution is automated by computer code.

 ### ARTICLE II.
 The trust herein created is a private trust, and the Trustee shall not be required to obtain the order of approval of any Court for the exercise of any powers or discretion herein given.
 The Trustee shall not be required to enter into any bond as Trustee nor shall it be required to return to any Court any periodic formal accounting of its administration of the said trust, but said Trustee shall render annual accounts to the beneficiary or beneficiaries of such trust.